georgia-tech-db/eva-labeling/README.md

     ```

 2. Setup Environment
     It is highly recommended to use `venv` python environments.
-You can use the same environment as Label Studio does.
+You can use the same environment as Label Studio.
 [Read more](https://docs.python.org/3/tutorial/venv.html#creating-virtual-environments) about creating virtual environments via `venv`.
    ```bash
    cd eva-labeling